timroes/android-ps-tools/README.md

 You can search for icon names and chose a Holo theme (either by selecting in the UI or by pressing Alt + D (Holo Dark) or Alt + L (Holo Light)).
-If you click on an icon in the list, it will be placed in a new layer in your currently active document.
+If you click on an icon in the list (or press Enter for the first item in the list), it will be placed in a new layer in your currently active document.

 All Icons are mdpi resolution, since also the Android sources are in mdpi resolution.